oracle/weblogic-kubernetes-operator/site/prometheus.md

     kubectl -n domain1 edit pod domain1.managed-serverN

     Note:
-    Since the operator does not support changed annotations this procedure is only applicable to a running pod.
+    Because the operator does not support changed annotations, this procedure is applicable only to a running pod.

 ### Setting up the webhook for AlertManager ###